blualg/m-ovito/doc/manual/licenses/Qt6.instructions.rst

 macOS
 """""

-OVITO for macOS (arm64) ships with a standard installation of the Qt 6.3.1 framework distributed by the Qt Company.
+OVITO for macOS (Apple Silicon) ships with a standard installation of the Qt 6.4.1 framework distributed by the Qt Company.
-OVITO for macOS (intel) ships with a standard installation of the Qt 6.2.4 framework distributed by the Qt Company.
+OVITO for macOS (Intel) ships with a standard installation of the Qt 6.2.4 framework distributed by the Qt Company.